-It was approved by GOI to tackle urban mobility issues to ensure a safe and sustainable urban mobility in the coming decades.
-It provides for integrated land use and transport plans in cities, coordinated planning for urban transport, people oriented equitable allocation of road space, capital support in the form of equity participation and or viability gap funding, innovative financing, dedicated urban transport funds, non-motorised transport, car restraint measures, clean fuel and vehicle technology, private sector participation and pilot projects in cities to establish models of best practices.
+It was approved by the Government of India to tackle urban mobility issues to ensure a safe and sustainable urban mobility in the coming decades.
+It provides for integrated land use and transport plans in cities, coordinated planning for urban transport, people oriented equitable allocation of road space, capital support in the form of equity participation and/or viability gap funding, innovative financing, dedicated urban transport funds, non-motorised transport, car restraint measures, clean fuel and vehicle technology, private sector participation, and pilot projects in cities to establish models of best practices.

-Recommendations of working group on 12th FYP7
+Recommendations of Working Group on 12th FYP7

-The Working Group on Urban Transport for the 12th Five Year Plan has made recommendations on investments and plans on 9 broad themes in urban transport which were identified in line with the National Urban Transport Policy (NUTP) developed by the Government of India.
+The Working Group on Urban Transport for the 12th Five Year Plan has made recommendations on investments and plans on nine broad themes in urban transport which were identified in line with the National Urban Transport Policy (NUTP) developed by the Government of India.

-Study on traffic and transportation policies and strategies in Urban Areas in India, MOUD, 20088
+Study on Traffic and Transportation Policies and Strategies in Urban Areas in India, MOUD, 20088